-might also explain why some studies found a significant positive relationship between length of service and help-seeking attitudes (Asen & Colón, 1995; Daniel & Treece, 2022; Hyland et al., 2012; Lane et al., 2022).
+Sample bias might also explain why some studies found a significant positive relationship between length of service and help-seeking attitudes (Asen & Colón, 1995; Daniel & Treece, 2022; Hyland et al., 2012; Lane et al., 2022).
 For example, the majority of Hyland et al.’s (2012) sample (79.5%, n = 206) had been in the police for two years or less.
 The relationship may not retain significance for a broader range of experience.
-There may also be differences between the forces studied.
+There may also be differences between forces.
 For example, Asen and Colón (1995) suggested that longer-in-service officers likely have greater familiarity with their employee assistance programme (EAP), which may increase their openness towards support.
-However, this suggests that officers encounter the EAP frequently throughout their careers, which may not all forces.
+However, this suggests that officers encounter the EAP frequently throughout their careers, which may not apply to all forces.

+Overall, the findings of the current study are broadly consistent with McLaren et al.’s (2023) theoretical model of psychological help-seeking.
+Both mental health literacy and stigma are explicit predictors in this model.
+Although not currently included, distress disclosure could be added as a factor affecting help-seeking self-efficacy.
+Specifically, individuals who discuss their distress more may feel more capable of seeking assistance.
+This could be tested in future research.
+Interestingly, the negative relationship between distress and help-seeking attitudes in the current study appears to contradict the model, in which individuals are assumed to seek help when they sense they are struggling.
+Admittedly, the current study measured objective distress symptoms rather than subjectively perceived wellbeing.
+However, De Pierro et al. (2021) similarly found that police officers’ perceived need for mental health services negatively impacted their help-seeking attitudes.
+Therefore, McLaren et al.’s (2023) model may require adaptation for police populations to reflect different relationships between distress and help-seeking in police versus community samples.
+This should be researched further.

 Limitations and Future Research